 “What then?
 Shall we sin because we are not under law but under grace?
 Certainly not!”
 (Romans 6:15, NKJV).

 Let’s get back to the red light example for a second.
-Imagine saying, “Well if the red light cannot help to stop me from running it, why not keep running it?”
+Imagine saying, “Well, if the red light can’t help me stop running it, why not keep running it?”

 But the red light is there to keep you from suffering the results of what could happen if you do run it.

-And this could be everything from killing pedestrians to getting into a terrible collision with another car.
+And this could be anything from killing pedestrians to getting into a terrible collision with another car.

 It’s the same thing with God’s law.

 The violation of it is sin, and sin often brings terrible consequences.

 A parent tells a child not to play in traffic to protect the child.